Mohan Singh Oberoi: Early career and struggle

-1934-1962: Business
+Business career

+Early in his business career, Oberoi nearly faced financial ruin as he used his then-current properties as collateral to acquire The Grand Hotel's lease, in Kolkata, and later discovered the hotel had contaminated water issues.
+Later, Oberoi over time acquired shares of Associated Hotels of India (AHI), a group that owned variously hotels including the Cecil and Corstophans in Shimla, Maidens and The Imperial in Delhi, and other properties in Lahore, Murree, Rawalpindi, and Peshawar.
+In 1943, he managed to gain a controlling stake in AHI.
+However, Oberoi later lost control of The Imperial in a lease battle.

+He managed to fund his acquisition of AHI and avoid financial ruin from his earlier The Grand Hotel acquisition through strategically offering the British quartermaster general, during World War II, affordable rates to accommodate troops passing through Calcutta on their way to the Burma front.
+The influx of troops brought substantial revenue.
+He would charge the British soldiers a double rate for the women they sneaked in.

-As India became independent, Oberoi built additional hotels, while expanding his base holdings.
-In 1948, he established East India Hotels, now known as EIH Ltd., whose first acquisition was the Oberoi Grand Hotel in Calcutta.
-In April 1955 he was elected President of the Federation of Hotel and Restaurant Associations of India, and in 1960 was named President of Honour of the Federation for life.
+After India became independent in 1947, Oberoi built additional hotels, while expanding his base holdings.
+In 1948, he established East India Hotels, now known as EIH.
+In April 1955, he was elected President of the Federation of Hotel and Restaurant Associations of India, and in 1960 was named President of Honour of the Federation for life.
 In 1965, in partnership with international hotel chains, he opened the Oberoi Intercontinental in Delhi.

-1962-Politics
+In 1973, Oberoi founded the Oberoi Sheraton in Mumbai.

+Political career

 He participated in legislative politics by winning elections to the Rajya Sabha for two terms, from April 1962 to March 1968 and from April 1972 to April 1978.
-He was elected to the fourth Lok Sabha in April 1968 as candidate of Indian National Congress from Hazaribagh Parliamentary Constituency, and remained a Member of that House till December 1972.
+He was elected to the fourth Lok Sabha in April 1968 as a candidate of the Jharkhand Party from the Hazaribagh Lok Sabha constituency, and remained a Member of Parliament, Lok Sabha till December 1972.

 Oberoi Group

 The Oberoi Group, founded in 1934, employed about 12,000 people worldwide and owned and managed about thirty hotels and five luxury cruisers As of 2012.
 Oberoi Amarvilas, Agra, ranks amongst the top ten hotel spas Asia-Pacific, Africa, and the Middle East of the Travel + Leisure magazine, and ranked third in Best Hotels in Asia in 2007.
 Other activities include airline catering, management of restaurants and airport bars, travel and tour services, car rental, project management and corporate air charters.
 The Group has a number of hotels worldwide, latest hotel additions being in Singapore, Saudi Arabia, Sri Lanka, Nepal, Egypt and Africa.

 Oberoi was the first to employ women in the hospitality sector.
 In 1966, he also established The Oberoi Centre for Learning and Development, which is now regarded as one of Asia's top institutions for hospitality education.